palantir/foundry-platform-typescript/README.md

    4. Press enter to continue.
    5. Select which packages need major/minor/patch bumps.
 Typically you should not select anything here and always use patch bumps.
 We will then bump the major and minor version separately as needed.
    6. Enter a change (or press enter on empty to open your editor.)
+   7. Make sure you include a changeset for each changed package.
 8. If you're curious what the final build output might look like you can run `pnpm build` from root.
 9. Run all lint rules and tests with `pnpm check` from root.